dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

 # Okada-Dislocation-Model-of-GPS-Velocities

+Dibyashakti Panda, 2023

-The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults.
+% The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate & Locking Depth

-Codes: Dip_slip_Okada_Error and Strike_slip_Okada_Error contain three sections
+Codes: Dip_slip_Okada_Error and Strike_slip_Okada_Error

 1. First Section: Visualizes horizontal geodetic motion at surface